International driving permits

 Still not booked the hire car for your trip?
 Here are the best and worst car hire companies.

-No. A UK driving licence will not be valid on its own after the 29 March if there’s a no-deal Brexit.
-You will have to carry both a UK driving licence and an international driving permit to legally drive in the EU, except for Ireland.
+No. A UK driving licence will not be valid on its own in certain EU and EEA countries after the 31 October 2019 if there’s a no-deal Brexit.
+You will have to carry both a UK driving licence and an international driving permit to legally drive in these countries.

 There are two international driving permits for EU countries.
 These are:

-- A 1968 Convention IDP for all other EU countries and for Norway and Switzerland
+- A 1949 Convention IDP for Andorra and Cyprus.

-This means if you’re planning on driving to France via Spain, you will need to apply for both permits.
+This means if you’re planning on driving through France to Andorra, you will need to apply for both permits.

 There is a third international driving permit, the 1926 Convention IDP, that covers Liechtenstein.